serenity-dojo/java-streams/tasks.md

 For this module, you will be working with a stream of [TransactionFeedEntry](src/main/java/streams/exercises/moneymanager/domain/TransactionFeedEntry.java) objects.
 The [CountTransactions](src/main/java/streams/exercises/moneymanager/CountTransactions.java) class contains a skeleton class for you to work with.
 First, complete the `from()` method in this class so that it stores the feed it is passed for use later on.
 Next, implement each of the three methods (getNumberOfTransactions(), getTransactionVolume() and getTotalTransactions()).
-These methods should:
+These methods should do the following:
-  - Count the total number of transations in the feed
+    - Count the total number of transactions in the feed
-  - Find the total volume of money involved in all the transactions, regardless of whether they are deposits or withdrawls.
+    - Find the total volume of money involved in all the transactions:  This should include the total amount of money in or out, regardless of whether the transactions are deposits or withdrawals.
-  - Find the net amount transacted over the period - the difference between the deposits and withdrawls.
+    - Find the net amount transacted over the period - the difference between the deposits and withdrawals.

 The unit tests you need to make pass are defined in [Module_1](src/test/java/streams/exercises/moneymanager/tasks/Module_1.java).

+### Hints
+You can use the [count()](https://docs.oracle.com/javase/8/docs/api/java/util/stream/IntStream.html#count--) method to count the number of objects in a stream.
+ To find the sum of a list of numerical values, you can use the [sum()](https://docs.oracle.com/javase/8/docs/api/java/util/stream/DoubleStream.html#sum--) method.
+But first, you will need to convert the stream of TransactionFeedEntry objects to a stream of doubles ([DoubleStream](https://docs.oracle.com/javase/8/docs/api/java/util/stream/DoubleStream.html)).

 ## Module 2 - Minimum and maximum values
 In this module you will implement a new class, [MinMaxTransactions](src/main/java/streams/exercises/moneymanager/MinMaxTransactions.java),